 Non-residents who work or conduct business in Columbus owe 2.5% tax on the income they earn in Columbus.
-Additionally, non-residents who have unincorporated business income or rental property income earned in Columbus owe this tax on that income.
+Additionally, non-residents who have unincorporated business income or rental property income earned in Columbus owe city tax on that income.

 Taxable income includes all salaries, wages, commissions and other compensation, before any deduction for such things like 401(k) deferrals earned from employment in Columbus.
 Taxable income also includes the net profits of all unincorporated businesses.
 Unincorporated business income includes, but is not limited to, sole proprietorships, rental of real or tangible property, and trusts if the business was conducted in Columbus.

 Determine net profits from unincorporated business in accordance with the accounting method used for Federal income tax purposes.
 Any expenses claimed must be ordinary and necessary.
-Beginning in tax year 2018, net operating loss carry-forwards are permitted but limited to the lesser of 50% of the total loss or 50% of the current year's income.
+Net operating loss carryforwards are permitted beginning in tax year 2023 at 100% of the current year's income.
+See Columbus City Code 362.03(A)(8).
 "Net Operating Loss" means a loss incurred by a person in the operation of a trade or business.
 "Net operating loss" does not include unutilized losses resulting from basis limitations, at-risk limitations, or passive activity loss limitations.
 Passive activity losses are deducted the year allowed for federal tax purposes.

 If you are engaged in two or more unincorporated businesses in Columbus, the net loss of one unincorporated business may be used to offset the profits of another for purposes of arriving at overall net profits from unincorporated businesses.
-Starting in tax year 2016, income from pass-through entities shall not be reflected on your individual non-resident return for per Ohio Revised Code §718.01(B)(1)(d).
+Starting in tax year 2016, income from pass-through entities shall not be reflected on your individual non-resident return per Ohio Revised Code §718.01(B)(1)(d).